Brief History of the 62nd Military Police Company (Highway Patrol)

 Jersey and so designed a unit crest for the 62nd HP that more or less resembled the

 New Jersey State Police emblem.
 No doubt, it also had a lot to

 do with the fact that our USAREUR Provost Marshal had also been the former

 familiar with the crest used on New Jersey State Police vehicles can easily

-Incidentally,Professor Dr. Christian Führer, an individual that has spent considerable time and effort researching and assembling a comprehensive history on American forces in his native Mannheim, German.
-The Mannheim History Project also includes information on the 382nd.
-MP Bn.
+Incidentally,Professor Dr. Christian Führer is an individual that has spent considerable time and effort researching and assembling a rather comprehensive history on American forces in his native Mannheim, German.
+This Mannheim History Project also includes information on the 382nd.
+MP Battalion.

 The distinctive inverted triangular Highway Patrol emblem was also incorporated into a very unique duty brassard worn by members of the unit while on duty.
 The final version was a white brassard with the yellow HP crest flanked on either side with black letters that stated MP for military police.
 The first HP brassard did not carry the MP letters.
 The normal MP brassard, black in color with white MP letters was also known to have been worn by various members of the Highway Patrol.
 It all depended upon the time frame of the individuals service as well as what may have been available to be issued in supply at that time.
 Over the years there were also several other changes that one might notice by looking at our collection of photos of the troopers in uniform.
 Some display white hat bands while others are wearing white hat covers.
 Some of the earlier photos show white leggings while others will display white boot laces.
 Some of the lacing may be in very intricate design or pattern while another detachment might not allow that.
 Some of the individuals wore white pistol lanyards, others did not.
 Some wore whistles and chains on their uniforms.
 Some units or detachments specified certain requirements or items while another CO or local Provost Marshal would specifically change the standing orders.
 Many noticeable changes and individual preferences are noticeable in the various photos.